searge/k8s-controller/docs/controlplane/README.md

 > [!IMPORTANT]
 > Setting up Podman machines on Fedora 41 can be tricky due to missing dependencies.
-> If you're getting errors like {- "could not find gvproxy" -} or {- "failed to find virtiofsd" -},
+> If you're getting errors like `"could not find gvproxy"` or `"failed to find virtiofsd"`,
 > here's the complete fix.

 ```bash